Belle Grove Plantation (Iberville Parish, Louisiana)

 Belle Grove, also known as Belle Grove Plantation, was a plantation and elaborate Greek Revival and Italianate-style plantation mansion near White Castle in Iberville Parish, Louisiana.
-Completed in 1857, it was one of the largest mansions ever built in the Southern United States, surpassing that of the neighboring Nottoway, once cited as the largest antebellum plantation house remaining in the South until it was destroyed by fire on May 15, 2025.
+Completed in 1857, it was one of the largest mansions ever built in the Southern United States before burning down in 1952; it even surpassed that of the neighboring Nottoway, its architectural rival at the time, of which has since also been destroyed by fire.
 The masonry structure stood 62 ft high and measured 122 ft wide by 119 ft deep, with seventy-five rooms (including a jail cell) spread over four floors.
-It burnt down in 1952.